kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 in the first alpha release of this enhancement due to the size and complexity of this enhancement.

-#### Namespace scoped policy configuration
+#### Namespace scoped policy binding

-For phase 1, policy configuration resources were only allowed to be cluster scoped.
-We can support namespace scoped policy configuration as follows:
+For phase 1, policy bindings were only allowed to be cluster scoped.
+We can support namespace scoped policy bindings as follows:

+- Add a `NamespacePolicyBinding` resource.
-- If the configuration resource is namespace scoped, it implicitly matches resources only in the namespace it is in, but may further constrain what resources it matches with additional match criteria.
+- If the parameter resource is namespace scoped, it implicitly matches resources only in the namespace it is in, but may further constrain what resources it matches with additional match criteria.